massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/02-event-hubs-send-receive.md

 # Send and retrieve events from Azure Event Hubs

-In this exercise, you build a .NET console app to send and retrieve events from an event hub with the Azure.Messaging.EventHubs SDK.
+In this exercise, you create Azure Event Hubs resources and build a .NET console app to send and receive events using the **Azure.Messaging.EventHubs** SDK.
+You learn how to provision cloud resources, interact with Event Hubs, and clean up your environment when finished.

 Tasks performed in this exercise: